CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Rider’s weight limit: 125kg (275lb)

-The 40mm version weighs only 1260g, making them agile and responsive – ideal for punchers, climbers, or crit racers.
-DRIVE wheels are like sports cars.
+The 50mm disc brake version weighs only 1300g (1315g for the rim brake version), making them extremely agile and responsive, perfect for punchers, climbers, or crit racers.
+They feel like sports cars.
+(I am guessing here because I’ve never ridden one.)

 Use this Elitewheels discount code CYCLISTSHUB at elite-wheels.com on the checkout page to get 15% OFF your purchase.
 Share this code via email.